 Plain rice crackers, carrot sticks, cubes of cheese or a piece of fruit are good choices for little ones if they need a quick bite on the move.
-For lunchboxes and after-school snacks, why not get started with these 10 snack ideas that are lower in sugar and under 100 calories.
+For lunchboxes and after-school snacks, try these 10 snack ideas that are lower in sugar and under 100 calories.

 1. Fruity sundae